Cyclone Amphan: Death toll rises to 85; Kolkata residents stage protest over basic needs

 Several relief camps have come up in the districts, where hapless people have queued up for two squares of meal and shelter after their homes being either blown or washed away.
 Teams of the National Disaster Response Force and the State Disaster Relief Force have been working on a war-footing to clear the roads blocked by the uprooted trees.

-Prime Minister Narendra Modi had flew down to Kolkata on Friday and undertook an aerial survey of the cyclone-hit areas along with Chief Minister Mamata Banerjee.
+Prime Minister Narendra Modi had flown down to Kolkata on Friday and undertook an aerial survey of the cyclone-hit areas along with Chief Minister Mamata Banerjee.
 Lauding the efforts of the state government in combating the crisis, PM Modi announced an advance assistance of Rs 1,000 crore for the state.